-- Data used to incorporate all foreign room changes. - Data used to update NOS as per Sub-section 3.1.8: Index Review of changes in Number of Shares - A business day is defined as a day from Monday to Friday where markets cumulatively constituting more than 80% of the MSCI All Countries World Index free float-adjusted market capitalization are expected to be open on the basis of a security's country of listing29.
+- Prices used for calculating market capitalization; - Data used to update FIFs as per Sub-section 3.1.7: Index Review of changes in Foreign Inclusion Factors (FIFs); - Data used to incorporate all foreign room changes. - Data used to update NOS as per Sub-section 3.1.8: Index Review of changes in Number of Shares (NOS). - A business day is defined as a day from Monday to Friday where markets cumulatively constituting more than 80% of the MSCI All Countries World Index free float-adjusted market capitalization are expected to be open on the basis of a security's country of listing30.